metocean/moana-qc/ops_qc/THREDDS/README.md

 ---
 ## Data Format
 Currently, data are available in netCDF format.
 If needed, additional formats can be added.
 Each file contains coordinates, variables, and ancillary variables.
+Filenames are of the format: MOANA_yyyymmdd_hhmmss_published.nc, which reflects the date and timestamp of the file offload from the sensor to the deck unit.

 ### Coordinates:
     DATETIME: